-The provision of expensive gifts or excessive entertainment or other benefits to other persons may also create, or be perceived to create, a conflict of interest situation.
-Such benefits can take many forms and include both tangible and intangible items.
+Providing expensive gifts or excessive entertainment or other benefits to other persons may also create, or be perceived to create, a conflict of interest situation.
+Such benefits can take many forms, and may include intangible items.
 Employees whose duties permit them to do so may provide reasonable gifts, favours and entertainment to persons if all the following conditions are met:

-- they are not in cash or other negotiable instruments; - they cannot reasonably be interpreted as a bribe, payoff or other improper payment; - they are made as a matter of general and accepted business practice; - they do not contravene any law and are made in accordance with generally accepted ethical principles; - if subsequently disclosed to the public, their provision would not in any way embarrass CP or their recipients; and - proper accounting of the expenses is made.
+- they are not in cash or other negotiable instruments; - they cannot reasonably be interpreted as a bribe, payoff or other improper payment; - they are made as a matter of general and accepted business practice; - they do not contravene any law and are made in accordance with generally - accepted ethical principles; - if disclosed to the public, the benefit would not in any way embarrass CP or their recipients; and - proper accounting of the expenses is made.

-For details on business expenses, refer to CP Policy FIN 401 - Business Expense Policy and related Procedures.
+For details on business expenses, refer to CP HR 212 - Business Expense Policy and related procedures.